salmeida1993/travel-tracker/README.md

 ## 🎯 Project Objective

-This project is a full-stack web application that lets users track their travels across the United States.
+Waypoint is a full-stack web application that lets users track their travels across the United States.
 Users can create an account, log trips they’ve taken, and view a color-coded U.S. map that highlights the states they’ve visited.

 Each user can: